robinhilliard/grokking-deep-learning-nx/README.md

 # grokking-deep-learning-nx

-Exercises and examples from *Grokking Deep Learning* ported to Elixir Nx.
+Examples from *Grokking Deep Learning* ported to Elixir Nx.
+Skips notebooks and stuff that doesn't exercise Nx tensor capabilities.

 I am new to Nx so there are probably better ways to do most of this, happy to accept PRs.
 Keep in mind that the aim is for the ported versions to more or less correspond to the NumPy examples.
 If this makes things a bit contrived then